Stakeholder Relations Assistant

 The European Institute for Gender Equality (EIGE) is organising a call for applications with a view to establishing a reserve list for the post of Stakeholder Relations Assistant.

-The Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
-It fosters the exchange of good practices and dialogue between stakeholders and raises awareness on gender equality.
-It also provides technical assistance to EU institutions, in particular the European Commission and the authorities of the Member States.
+To achieve its goals, the Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
+It fosters the exchange of good practices and dialogue between stakeholders and raises EU citizen awareness of this policy area by providing technical assistance to EU institutions, in particular the European Commission, as well as the authorities of the Member States.

-In the course of its work to promote and strengthen gender equality, EIGE supports policy- makers with high quality research and comparable data relevant to their work.
+In the course of its work to promote and strengthen gender equality, EIGE strives to eliminate gender discrimination.

 Reporting to the Head of Knowledge Management and Communications and working in close cooperation with other colleagues of the Institute, the jobholder’s main task is to assist in building and maintaining good working relations with EIGE’s stakeholders.